UFC Fight Night: Reyes vs. Prochazka: Predictions & Analysis

 A few statistical edges stand out.
 Prochazka throws significantly more leather — a 1.4 sig. strike per minute gap.
 Reyes is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Prochazka has tighter striking defense, making opponents miss more often.

 The Pick: Jiri Prochazka over Dominick Reyes.
 This is essentially a pick'em.
-The model nudges toward Prochazka at 52%, but there's almost nothing separating these two.
-The market and our model are aligned — the line looks fair.
+The model nudges toward Prochazka at 51%, but there's almost nothing separating these two.
+The market implies 54% for Prochazka, but our model sees only 51%.
+That 3-point gap favoring Reyes is worth watching.

 Giga Chikadze vs Cub Swanson